 Rob won his second Oscar for the documentary Common Threads: Stories from the Quilt, made with Jeffrey Friedman.
 Rob's other films with Jeffrey include the box office hit The Celluloid Closet (Emmy Award for directing), the HBO documentary Paragraph 175 (Sundance Film Festival Jury Award for Directing), Where Are We?, And the Oscar Goes to for Turner Classic Movies and most recently Killing the Colorado, a feature documentary about the drought in the Western U.S. premiering on Discovery Channel in August 2016.
 In 2019 their documentary short End Game was nominated for an Academy Award.

 In moving from documentary to scripted narrative, Rob participated in the American Film Institute Directing Internship Program on the Martha Coolidge movie Rambling Rose, starring Laura Dern.
 He and Jeffrey collaborated on the narrative feature HOWL, starring James Franco, followed by Lovelace, starring Amanda Seyfried, Peter Sarsgaard and Sharon Stone, and released by The Weinstein Company’s Radius-TWC.
 Both films premiered at the Sundance and Berlin Film Festivals.
 HOWL was developed at the Sundance Institute Writer's Lab, where Rob and Jeffrey were Sundance Screenwriting Fellows in 2009, and was released theatrically by Oscilloscope Laboratories.
 It received the Freedom of Expression Award from the National Board of Review.

-In addition to his Oscars for The Times of Harvey Milk and Common Threads, Rob has received several Peabody and Emmy Awards, as well as Guggenheim and Rockefeller Fellowships.
+Rob has received several Peabody and Emmy Awards, as well as Guggenheim and Rockefeller Fellowships.
 In 2008, Rob was recognized with the Pioneer Award from the International Documentary Association (IDA) for distinguished lifetime achievement.
 He has also received achievement awards from Frameline (1990), Outfest (2000) and the Provincetown International Film Festival.
 In 2016, Epstein was awarded the Kenneth Rainin Foundation Screenwriting Grant by the San Francisco Film Society for his original screenplay Dogpatch (working title).
 In 2018, Rob received the George Gund III Craft of Cinema Award from the San Francisco Film Society in conjunction with longtime collaborator Jeffrey Friedman, in recognition of their distinguished service to cinema.